Photo credit: Tom Lia at the Chicago Public Fire Safety Education Summit

 The CRA is a comprehensive evaluation that identifies, prioritizes, and defines the risks that pertain to the overall community.
 It is a critical first step in the CRR process and results in a full understanding of the community's unique risks, capabilities, and characteristics.
 For more information on CRR and CRA view the full standard or download our free CRR fact sheet.
 (PDF)

 Community Risk Assessment (CRA) is the critical first step of the CRR process.
-We know that while data is key in helping communities understand true risks, putting it to use can be challenging.
-NFPA is engaged in a pilot project with 300 communities across 49 States to develop and test digital tools designed to help fire departments and their local partners crunch the numbers and tell their unique data stories.
+Data is key in helping communities understand true risks but putting it to use can be challenging.
+Driven by the insights of 300 communities across the U.S. who participated in our CRA pilot project, NFPA is building an exciting new digital dashboard designed to help fire departments and their local partners crunch the numbers and tell their unique data stories.

-- Learn about the people, places, and conditions that impact safety and risk.
+- Learn about the people, places, and conditions that are at-risk in the community.

-- Communicate findings with stakeholders, grantors, and partners.
+- Communicate the effectiveness of your initiatives with stakeholders, grantors, and partners.